microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    ```powershell
    git clone https://github.com/Microsoft/fhir-server-samples
    ```
-* This Git repo contains the script that will provision all of our Azure API for FHIR resources.
+* This Git repo contains the script to provision all of our Azure API for FHIR resources.
 Navigate to the scripts directory where the Git repo was downloaded.
 Run the **one shot deployment.** Don't forget the **.\** before Create.
 Make sure to leave $true for EnableExport as it will needed in Challenge03.
    ```powershell
    cd fhir-server-samples/deploy/scripts